-Traveling with a toddler on a plane or road trip?
-Take a look at these toddler travel essentials and gear recommended by a well-traveled mom of four!
+Traveling with kids by plane or road?
+Take a look at these toddler travel essentials and gear recommended by a well-traveled mom of four! by Rachael Robison

 Some might think I’m crazy.
 After all, in the span of just four years, I’ve taken a:

-- Thirty-two-hour drive to Florida with a three- and a one-year-old
+- 32-hour drive to Florida with a three- and a one-year-old

-- Twenty-six-hour drive to Ohio with kids aged four, two, and three-months
+- 26-hour drive to Ohio with kids ages four, two, and three-months

-- Twenty-hour drive to Texas with three kids while pregnant
+- 20-hour drive to Texas with three kids while pregnant

 After thinking, She’s crazy, most people start wondering what my secret is.
 How do I manage to travel with kids without losing my mind?
 Am I some kind of superwoman?